demisto/content/Integrations/MicrosoftGraphMail/MicrosoftGraphMail_description.md

 To allow us access to the Microsoft Graph Mail, an admin has to approve our app using an admin consent flow, by clicking on the following [link](https://login.microsoftonline.com/common/adminconsent?client_id=d53b5622-9b55-4399-88a6-187449269f91&redirect_uri=https://demistobot.demisto.com/msg-mail).
-After authorising Demisto app, you will get a tenant ID and a token, which should be inserted in the integration instance settings.
+After authorising the Demisto app, you will receive a Tenant ID, Authentication Token, Authentication ID and an Authentication Key, which should be inserted in the integration instance settings.